Lifelike Agility and Play in Quadrupedal Robots using Reinforcement Learning and Generative Pre-trained Models

 Tencent Robotics X

-Main Video for Lifelike Agility and Play on Quadrupedal Robots.
+Main Video for Lifelike Agility and Play in Quadrupedal Robots.

 Abstract